Vision-sejin/Weed_Detection/README.md

 I train the weed with yolof and the result is ./epoch_12.pth

 I use weed data in "aihub.or.kr" weed data.
+And our base code(but changed) is from "https://github.com/open-mmlab/mmdetection"

 As you see, the result example is 'result_example.jpg'